A-PSRO: A Unified Strategy Learning Method with Advantage Function for Normal-form Games: Abstract

 \section{Abstract}

-Solving Nash equilibrium is the key challenge in normal-form games with large strategy spaces, wherein open-ended learning framework provides an efficient approach.
-Previous studies invariably employ diversity as a conduit to foster the advancement of strategies.
-Nevertheless, diversity-based algorithms can only work in zero-sum games with cyclic dimensions, which lead to limitations in their applicability.
-Here, we propose an innovative unified open-ended learning framework SC-PSRO, \textit{i.e.}, \textbf{S}elf-\textbf{C}onfirming \textbf{P}olicy \textbf{S}pace \textbf{R}esponse \textbf{O}racle, as a general framework for both zero-sum and general-sum games.
-In particular, we introduce the advantage function as an improved evaluation metric for strategies, allowing for a unified learning objective for agents in normal-form games.
-Concretely, SC-PSRO comprises three quintessential components: 1) A \textit{Diversity Module}, aiming to avoid strategies to be constrained by the cyclic structure.
-2) A \textit{LookAhead Module}, devised for the promotion of strategy in the transitive dimension.
-This module is theoretically guaranteed to learn strategies in the direction of the Nash equilibrium.
-3) A \textit{Confirming-based Population Clipping Module}, contrived for tackling the equilibrium selection problem in general-sum games.
-This module can be applied to learn equilibria with optimal rewards, which to our knowledge is the first improvement for general-sum games.
-Our experiments indicate that SC-PSRO accomplishes a considerable decrease in exploitability in zero-sum games and an escalation in rewards in general-sum games, markedly surpassing antecedent methodologies.
-Code will be released upon acceptance.
+Solving Nash equilibrium is the key challenge in normal-form games with large strategy spaces, where open-ended learning frameworks offer an efficient approach.
+In this work, we propose an innovative unified open-ended learning framework A-PSRO, \textit{i.e.}, \textbf{A}dvantage \textbf{P}olicy \textbf{S}pace \textbf{R}esponse \textbf{O}racle, as a comprehensive framework for both zero-sum and general-sum games.
+In particular, we introduce the advantage function as an enhanced evaluation metric for strategies, enabling a unified learning objective for agents engaged in normal-form games.
+We prove that the advantage function exhibits favorable properties and is connected with the Nash equilibrium, which can be used as an objective to guide agents to learn strategies efficiently.
+Our experiments reveal that A-PSRO achieves a considerable decrease in exploitability in zero-sum games and an escalation in rewards in general-sum games, significantly outperforming previous PSRO algorithms.